 The little people get hurt

-In a similar way, the General Conference will gather this May in Portland but it will not bear the burden of any failure alone.
-As the only body empowered to speak on behalf of the denomination, it has the ability to loose and bind the ministries of so many individuals and faith communities across the globe.
+Similarly, the General Conference will gather this May in Portland but it will not bear the burden of any failure alone.
+As the only body empowered to speak on behalf of the denomination, it can loose and bind the ministries of so many individuals and faith communities across the globe.
 Working well, it can direct energy to empower passion and movement in contexts as varied as the stars.
 Poorly, it can be a pox on all of our houses further tarnishing the United Methodist brand and forcing uniformity where God has created diversity.